iluvjava/Maths/Notebook 2.0 obsidian/AMATH 515 Optimization Fundamentals/Gradient Descend/Measuring Rate of Convergence.md

 ---
 ### **Limit Ratio Characterizations of Linear Convergence Sequence**

+WOLG, we focus on solving sequences that converge to zero, for sequence that has a prior known limit, subtracting the sequence with the limit produces the error sequence, it's a sequence the converges to zero.

 > If a sequence has:
 > $$
 >   \lim_{n\rightarrow \infty}\frac{|a_{n + 1}|}{|a_{n}|} \le \alpha < 1,